 In those days, none of my students said they were writing just for family; they were just writing.
 They were inspired, and they wrote copiously.
 Since then, I’ve heard too many new memoir writers say, “It’s just for family.”
 It can sound like an apology.
 I’ve heard it when I’ve suggested they add descriptive details to enliven a narrative, that they add scenes to give a close-up on how it was, or add reflection on their experience to share something of themselves and what the experience meant to them.
 Oh no, they say.
 I don’t need to do that.
 It’s just for family.

 Everyone who cares about you will want to read about your life if you write about it well.

-By “it’s just for family” do they mean they don’t have to make their story sound as interesting as the experience was?
-And since when is family “just”?
-The statement seems to imply that family is not really all that important.
-But they’re writing for family, it’s their intended audience; they must be important!
+Since when is family “just”?
+The statement seems to imply that family is not very important.
+But if you’re writing for family, family must be important!
 I’m reminded of a situation years ago when I had a roommate whose mother would call and leave a message on the answering machine every week or so.
 Predictably, she would always say, “It’s just Mom.”
-Not worth a call back because it’s “just” Mom?
+Was she not worth a call back because she was “just” Mom?

 …when your eulogy’s being read

 would you be proud of the things they say

 Find the story in how you spent that dash.
 Write about it well.
 Just for you.
 Just for us.
 And even for family.